ANOTHER MEDICAL FIX NOT SUPPORTED BY EVIDENCE – SUBOXONE FOR THE OPIOID CRISIS

 At Rinehart Clinic, patients are started on a course of Suboxone, and are provided:

-None of the above described practices in the two MAT programs with oversight by and OHSU and/0r Columbia Pacific CCO constitutes evidence-based practice therapy or treatment for a substance use disorder because:
+None of the above described practices in the two MAT programs with oversight by OHSU and Columbia Pacific CCO constitutes evidence-based practice therapy or treatment for a substance use disorder

 – There is no evidence base to support self-help, “process group”, or “check-in” groups as having any benefit.

-– Despite the privileged status of group modality (“group treatment”) in the folklore of substance use treatment and popular culture, and appeal to payers of greatly reduced costs of “treatment”, group modality is not supported by evidence as effective with very limited exception (e.g. here; Upcoming Posts).
+– Despite the privileged status of group modality (“group treatment”) in the folklore of substance use treatment and popular culture, and appeal to payers of greatly reduced costs of “treatment”, group modality is not supported by evidence as effective with very limited exception (e.g. here; here).

-– Evidence-based therapies supported as effective for compulsive substance use are individual modality therapies, provided by advanced level (licensed) behavioral health clinicians (Upcoming Posts).
+– Evidence-based therapies supported as effective for compulsive substance use are individual modality therapies, provided by advanced level (licensed) behavioral health clinicians (here).

 Evidence based therapies for addressing those effects are individual modality therapies provided by licensed mental health therapists, and the common effects of history of ACE and adult trauma – including fearfulness in novel and social settings, with impaired concentration and learning, and avoidance accessing and expressing difficult inner material – all contraindicate group modality.